Our Services

 Published on: 5/21/2026

-Chest X-rays in severe asthma help rule out other causes of breathing difficulty and uncover key signs such as lung hyperinflation, bronchial wall thickening, mucus plugging, atelectasis, or life-threatening complications like pneumothorax and pneumomediastinum to guide treatment intensity and urgent interventions.
+Chest X-rays play a critical role in severe asthma by helping doctors rule out other causes of breathing difficulty and detect key warning signs, including lung hyperinflation, bronchial wall thickening, mucus plugging, atelectasis, and life-threatening complications like pneumothorax or pneumomediastinum.
+These findings guide treatment intensity and urgent interventions.

 Asthma is a common chronic lung condition that can range from mild to life-threatening.
 When someone has severe asthma, doctors may order a chest X-ray to look for complications, rule out other causes of breathing difficulty, and guide treatment decisions.
 Understanding what a chest X-ray can (and can't) show helps you know what to expect and when to seek further care.